-Marc Marquez has sealed his sixth victory of the season this Sunday at the Brno Circuit for the Czech MotoGP 2019; 10th event of the 2019 WRC Calendar.
+Marc Marquez has sealed his sixth victory of the season this Sunday at the Brno Circuit for the Czech MotoGP 2019; 10th event of the calendar.

 The official Ducati of Andrea Dovizioso and the satellite of Jack Miller had to settle for second and third faced with the overwhelming superiority of the Spaniard.
 Alex Rins, fourth, has at times caressed the podium during a ruthless fight with the Australian pilot, while Valentino Rossi has closed the Top 5.

 The Honda #93 continues to make MotoGP history and to enlarge his track record of successes.
 His win at the Hungarian race is his victory number 76 and the 50th in MotoGP, matching Mike Halewood as the fourth most successful pilot of all times.